-Since Alvin operations are somewhat esoteric, and since they are carried out in an environment popularly imagined to be extremely hostile, the degree of risk incurred by the vehicle’s passengers can be easily exaggerated.
-This section is intended to allay any fears that the first time user, his associates, or the members of his family may feel.
+Alvin operations are carried out in an environment imagined to be extremely hostile and the degree of risk to the vehicle’s passengers can be easily exaggerated.
+This section is intended to address and concerns that a first time user may have.

-Perhaps the most misunderstood hazard is that of the extreme pressure at our maximum operating depth of 4,500 meters (14,764 feet).
-It should be understood that at no time are the operator and the passengers exposed to other than normal, sea level pressure and temperature.
-The hull of the submersible is built to withstand an external pressure 25 percent greater than that experienced at maximum operating depth.
+Perhaps the most misunderstood hazard is that of the extreme pressure at our maximum operating depth of 6,500 meters (21,325 feet).
+At no time are the pilot and observers exposed to anything other than normal sea-level pressure.
+The hull of the submersible is built to withstand an external pressure 25-percent greater than that experienced at maximum operating depth.
 Thus its integrity is assured even in the unlikely event that the normal operating depth is exceeded.

 In order to ensure that no water leaks into the cabin, all openings for wires, viewports and the entrance hatch are designed in such a way that they provide a tighter seal the deeper the submersible dives.
 These devices are thoroughly checked prior to each dive.

-Fifty years of operation, encompassing more than 4,970 dives, attest to the effectiveness of the rigorous program which has assured, and will continue to assure, the safety of Alvin operations.
+Nearly sixty years of operation, encompassing more than 5,100 dives, attest to the effectiveness of the rigorous program which has assured, and will continue to assure, the safety of Alvin operations.